 Home » Kimberly Tatum, 20: Vanished On Her Way To Pick Up Her Paycheck

 A quick trip turned into a mystery for the family of Kimberly Tatum.
-There are very few details available about Kimberly’s case, a repeated obstacle here at OBG, but I’ve included the information that could be gathered about the disappearance of the 20-year-old St. Louis, Missouri resident.
+There are very few details available about Kimberly’s case, but this is the information that could be gathered about the disappearance of the 20-year-old St. Louis, Missouri, resident.

 According to reports, Kimberly Tatum was an employee at a local Sam’s Club.
-It was just around the holiday season on December 22, 1999, when Kimberly was reportedly all set to make her way to work in order to pick up her paycheck.
-What happened next is unknown, because Kimberly never arrived at Sam’s Club and her check went unclaimed.
+It was just around the holiday season on December 22, 1999, when Kimberly was reportedly all set to make her way to work to pick up her paycheck.
+What happened next is unknown because Kimberly never arrived at Sam’s Club, and her check went unclaimed.

 At the time of her disappearance, Kimberly Tatum was 5 feet 8 inches tall and weighed 160 pounds.
 She had black/dark brown hair and brown eyes.
 Kimberly has at least one tattoo of a black panther on her left shoulder with the word “Kim” above it.
 She was also known to use the last name “Lewis.”
-Kimberly would be 42-years-old at the time of this publication.
-Her dental records and fingerprints are reportedly not available, however, the Doe Network reports that Kimberly’s DNA is on file.
+Kimberly would be in her 40s at the time of this publication.
+Her dental records and fingerprints are reportedly not available.
+However, the Doe Network reports that Kimberly’s DNA is on file.

 Anyone with information about this case is urged to contact the St. Louis Metro Police Department at (314) 444-0100, (314) 444-5350, or their local authorities.
 Her agency case number is 99-167433.